 Terminal B was awarded UNESCO's Prix Versailles in December as "Best New Airport in the World" by a blue-ribbon panel of international architects assembled by the United Nations agency.
 The new terminal includes 1.35 million square feet of new terminal facilities and features 35 gates, a 3,000-car parking garage, and new covered, convenient pickup facilities for both taxis and ride-sharing vehicles.
 The terminal offers best-in-class retail, vast dining experiences, stunning art and amenities that provide customers with a world-class 21st century travel experience.
 Related roadway improvements and supporting infrastructure were all built while keeping the terminal fully functional during construction.
 Open and airy, Terminal B is filled with natural light cascading through floor-to-ceiling windows.

 The Central Hall will be designed to unify the airport connecting the New Terminals B and C.

-LaGuardia Gateway Partners debuted the first part of the new Terminal B on December 1, 2018 with the opening of the first 11 gates in the new eastern concourse.
-Eastern Concourse is 243,000 sq. feet and includes 18 gates.
+The Eastern Concourse is 243,000 square feet and includes 18 gates.
 It features soaring ceilings up to 55’ high and plenty of natural light.
 Inspired by NYC’s own parks, the concourse features a park area that includes greenery and benches, ample gate seating, with charging stations throughout the seating area., thoughtfully designed restrooms.

 Eastern Concourse Media Gallery